Vladimir-Topozly/test-assigment-accessability-test-scenarios/README.md

 2. 'Validation tooltip'
 Goes to the login page and enters username as test and check if the validation tooltip appears.
-!!!
-NOTE: Checking the "HTML5 form validaton" here is completelly useless.
+NOTE: Checking the "HTML5 form validaton" here is useless.
-Also, it is almost impossible to validate this step since this "tooltip" is not custom and is not a part of DOM.
+As well as it is probably impossible to validate this step since this "tooltip" is not custom and is not a part of DOM.
 I purposely added "cy.get('body').should('contain', "missing an '@'")" which allways will lead to failure of the test to show this.

-!!!
 Actually I come up with the idea of taking a screenshot when the validation tooltip appears, and then comparing the inner colors and lines of the screenshots part where there is a tool tip, but it is even difficult to explain not worth the effort

 3. 'Validation should appear in the input box when both email and password fields are blank'